-2.9.1.
-Performance of the Retail Centers and Malls in Israel Segment and changes in Value
+Performance of the retail centers and malls in Israel segment and changes in value

-Balance of the properties of the retail centers and malls in Israel segment - The balance totaled approx. NIS 12.5 billion as of June 30, 2018, compared with approx. NIS 12.4 billion on December 31, 2017.
+Balance of the properties of the retail centers and malls in Israel segment - The balance totaled approx. NIS 12.6 billion as of September 30, 2018, compared with approx. NIS 12.4 billion on December 31, 2017.
 The change mainly derives from investments in the segment's properties.

-Change due to adjustment of the fair value of the segment's investment properties and investment properties under construction - The loss from such adjustment in the Report Period totaled approx. NIS 41 million, compared with a profit of approx. NIS 8 million in the same period last year.
+Change due to adjustment of the fair value of the segment's investment properties and investment properties under construction - The loss from such adjustment in the Report Period totaled approx. NIS 58 million, compared with a loss of approx. NIS 3 million in the same period last year.
 The properties are presented according to an update to the valuations prepared by an independent appraiser as of June 30, 2018, and the loss in the period mainly derived from a betterment levy charge.